 Another sizing system indicates only thread weight.

 Sizing systems are complex, and often inaccurate as threads that are imported and exported around the world are re-labeled for a new country.
-Choose threads based on recommendations from manufacturers and experienced quilt makers.
+Choose threads based on recommendations from manufacturers, other quilters and your own experience.

 All-cotton threads are readily available, and are the best choice for piecing our quilting cottons.
 You can help avoid future wear at the seams by choosing a thread that's no stronger than the fabric, so avoid polyester threads and overly strong cotton threads.
 A hefty thread can also affect seam allowances and accuracy, by taking up too much space in the seam and by causing excess bunching.